-Volcan Acatenango in Guatemala is a stratovolcano that is located close to the city of Antigua.
+Volcan Acatenango in Guatemala is a stratovolcano that is located close to the city of Antigua and is considered one of the best hikes in Central America.
 It’s been dormant since the early 20th century, making it safe to hike.
 Hiking Volcano Acatenango is hard because most of the journey is on a steep incline which becomes tougher the higher you go.

 8. O-Trek, Patagonia